Answers To Your Questions.

 The rigorous membership criteria and the vetting process permit NNCG to be a trustworthy resource to grantmakers, build legitimacy in the field, and set a standard of quality that grantmakers can rely on.

-Vetting is not required for Associate, Affiliate or Foundation members.
-An Associate Member may apply to change his or her status to Full Member at any time by providing five grantmaker clients who will serve as references.
+Vetting is not required for Associate or Foundation members.
+An Associate Member may apply to change his or her status to Full Member at anytime, however they must convert to Full Members at 3 years by providing five grantmaker clients who will serve as references.

 Substantial experience as a consultant is required to be a Full Member.
 Full Membership signals that a member possesses a depth of experience providing consulting services to meet the needs of many different clients.
 Both skill as a consultant as well as knowledge of philanthropy are recognized by Full Member status.

 A firm that joins as a Full Member must provide five references.
 In addition, the firm’s Member Representatives to NNCG who wish to be considered Full Members must provide the names of two grantmakers for whom they have provided consulting services.